Aashvark/Kolks/README.md

-# Kolks Version 1.1!
+# Kolks Version 1.2!
-### This is a performace update, mainly to fix things that was horribly done in v1!
+### Haha 1 month later and nt much was done...

 ## Website: https://kolks.glitch.me/.
 ## Here you can donate, and apply for a non-paying job.